r3k4t/trackerjacker/README.md

 <h6>Author:RKT</h6>

-TrackerJacker is a location tracking program.Its build on python.It can help to track any ip address from google map.
+TrackerJacker is a location tracking program.Its build on python program.It can help to track any ip address from google map.

 ### Setup ###